alperakkin/pyshare/README.md

 ## DEFINITION
 This module creates link between two python applications to import python objects or download files via socket connection as a proof of concept.

-Security-related constraints have not yet been addressed.
-Therefore, take this into consideration when using this code.

 ## QUICK START